The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s New Religion (Sky) (signed) is estimated to be worth between £1,900 and £2,850.
-This screenprint, created in 2005, has shown consistent value growth since its first sale in May 2015.
-This is a rare artwork, having been sold twice at auction.
+The value of Damien Hirst's New Religion (Sky) (signed) is estimated to be worth between £1,950 and £2,900.
+This screenprint, created in 2005, has been sold twice at auction since its entry to the market in May 2015.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis